Sofian Bahloul

-Sofian Bahloul (سفيان بهلول; born 16 December 1999) is a French professional footballer who plays as a right winger for Swiss Challenge League club Aarau on loan from the Austrian Bundesliga club Rheindorf Altach.
+Sofian Bahloul (سفيان بهلول; born 16 December 1999) is a French Algerian professional footballer who plays as a right winger.

 Club career

 Youth club

 Bahloul played for the Angers Under-19's.

 Chiasso

 Bahloul joined Chiasso in February 2018.

 He made his first appearance on 19 April 2018 against Wil, he came on in the 86th minute and only played for 3 minutes.
 The game resulted into 1–0 loss.

 He played a total of 100 games from 2018 to 2021, scoring 20 goals in the Swiss Challenge League.

 Wil

 Bahloul joined Wil in July 2021.

 He made his first appearance for Wil on 25 July against Vaduz, he was chosen in the starting lineup, but was substituted in the 78th minute.
 The game resulted in a 2–3 loss.

 In Wil he played a total of 90 games, scoring 32 goals.

 Rheindorf Altach

 On 3 February 2024, Bahloul signed a two-and-a-half-year contract with Rheindorf Altach in Austria.